chriskhanhtran/chriskhanhtran.github.io/_pages/about.md

 {: .text-center}

 ### Long Distance Running
 I started running long distance in 2016.
 Since then I have completed several half and full-marathons.
-Running push me to the limits of my physiscal and mental strengths and beyond.
+Running pushes me to the limits of my physiscal and mental strengths and beyond.
 My most favorite book is ***What I Talk About When I Talk About Running*** by **Haruki Murakami**.
 His book brought me to running, and through running, I can see so much of me in his books.

 > "As I run I tell myself to think of a river.
 And clouds.
 But essentially I'm not thinking of a thing.
 All I do is keep on running in my own cozy, homemade void, my own nostalgic silence.
 And this is a pretty wonderful thing.
 No matter what anybody else says."